by Percy Metcalfe

 During her undergraduate degree, Acosta majored in mathematics with a minor in computer science.
 She has been able to leverage these two interest to convert her experiences growing up in the Philippines into a quantitative understanding of poverty and how to alleviate it.
 She explains that she is “passionate about using data and sound statistical skills in making decisions and driving strategies.”
 The classes at Georgetown that she has found most memorable reflect this flare for the mathematical.
 She fondly remembers “Quantitative Methods” taught by Professor Charles Udomsaph and “Impact Evaluation” taught by Professor Kelly Jones.
 Acosta has been impressed by how “supportive, open, and willing” professors in GHD have been.
 She states that every time she goes to office hours, she leaves filled with optimism, “much needed in grad school!”

-Acosta isn’t exactly sure what she will do after finishing graduate school, although plans to join an organization at the intersection of research, strategy, and operations where she can apply her GHD skills.
+As graduation from her GHD program approaches, Acosta plans to join an organization at the intersection of research, strategy, and operations where she can apply the skills she has attained at the SFS.
 She knows that whatever she ends up doing, it will be informed by her past experiences.
 She tells students looking to follow similar career paths to first reassess, understand one’s competitive advantage, interests, and life narrative.
 Finally, she suggests that it’s most important to “ask questions, talk to people.
 Find that place that excites you.”